 Central Saint Martins, is internationally renowned for the excellence of its students, staff, and graduates.
 Central Saint Martins has an outstanding reputation for educating short course, foundation, undergraduate, postgraduate, and research students.
 Students of all disciplines at Central Saint Martins are challenged to experiment, innovate, take risks, ask questions, and discover in a supportive learning environment as they develop their creative practice.

 This course introduces students to the design principles and conceptual processes used in designing apparel.
-In NYC, the focus will be on conceptual development, research methods, and visual presentations.
-In London, students will learn about fashion construction, pattern cutting, draping, and sewing.
+In NYC, the focus will be on conceptual thinking, research methods, design development, and visual presentations.
+In London, students will get a taste of how fashion is taught at Central Saint Martins.